nh-server/Kurisu/cogs/assistance-cmds/faketik.3ds.md

 ---
-Title: Restore apps wih missing tickets
+title: Restore apps wih missing tickets
 help-desc: How to download and run faketik
 aliases: faketiks
 ---